wardz/ClassicCastbars/README.md

   When forking the addon you should save the folder somewhere outside your WoW AddOns directory and
   instead have two symlinks inside the AddOns folder pointing to `ClassicCastbars/ClassicCastbars/` and `ClassicCastbars/ClassicCastbars_Options/`.

-## External Usage

-Looking at using cast related APIs for your custom addon?
-Check out [LibClassicCast](https://github.com/joev/LibClassicCast) by joev.

 ## License